Johnny Woodward

-Horace John "Johnny" Woodward (16 January 1924 – 8 August 2002) was an English professional footballer who played for Tottenham Hotspur, Queens Park Rangers, Tonbridge, Snowdown Colliery Welfare, Walsall, Stourbridge and Horsham.
+Horace John Woodward (16 January 1924 – 8 August 2002) was an English professional footballer who played for Tottenham Hotspur, Queens Park Rangers, Tonbridge, Snowdown Colliery Welfare, Walsall, Stourbridge and Horsham.

 Playing career

 Woodward signed as an amateur for Tottenham Hotspur in 1939.
-In 1941 he made his senior debut in the London Wartime League.
+In 1941, he made his senior debut in the London Wartime League.
 During World War II he served as a gunner in the Merchant Navy.
 On his return from duty Spurs offered him a professional contract in May 1946.
 The central defender made his Football League debut against Newport County in September 1946 when he replaced the injured Bill Nicholson – Woodward remains the only Lilywhite to make his League debut at Somerton Park.
-Woodward played a total of 67 matches in all competitions and scored one goal for the Lilies between 1946–49.
+Woodward played a total of 67 matches in all competitions and scored one goal for the Lilies between 1946 and 1949.
 Queens Park Rangers paid £10,500 for his services in 1949.
 He went on to feature in a further 57 fixtures.
 After leaving Loftus Road he joined Tonbridge in 1951 and went on to have brief spells at Snowdown Colliery Welfare, Stourbridge and Walsall where he participated in five matches in 1953.